YupengLei/Wine-Quality-Prediction-in-Spark-over-AWS/README.md

 $ jupyter notebook
 ```
 In browswer, go to https://[instance public DNS]:8888
 > tokens can be found in terminal

-## 🚩 Credits
-Developer: Yupeng Lei

-Thanks to Cristian Borcea@NJIT, Hessam Mohammadi@NJIT

-## 🚩 License
+## License
-The MIT License
+This software is released under the MIT License.